Off Campus Housing

 - RESPONSIBILITY: You will be responsible for your lease, for paying bills, and for doing your own cooking and cleaning.

-- ROOMMATES: Thank carefully when finding a roommate.
+- ROOMMATES: Think carefully when finding a roommate.
 Often good friends do not make the best roommates.
 Once you commit to sharing an apartment, it is a difficult decision to change.
 Unlike residence hall roommates, who can be changed, you will be committed to your roommates for the entire length of your lease.

 Students considering moving off campus should first review Washington College’s Residency Requirements Students must secure a written approval from the Student Affairs Office before signing an off-campus lease.
 If you currently live off campus, you must apply again for the coming year!